The Waste Land Resources

 The younger version…

 What's "The Waste Land" without a picture of the wacko who cut most of it out?
 Check out this guy.
-He'll probably be played by James Franco in a movie at some point.

 Here's a great interview that Eliot did with poet Donald Hall in 1959.